Lawtonka Acres, Oklahoma

 Lawtonka Acres is a census-designated place (CDP) in Comanche County, Oklahoma, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in northern Comanche County, at the north end of Lake Lawtonka, an impoundment on Medicine Creek, a southeast-flowing tributary of East Cache Creek, leading south to the Red River.
 It is 18 mi northwest of Lawton and less than 2 mi north of the Wichita Mountains.

 Demographics

+Education

+The school district is Elgin Public Schools.
+Its comprehensive high school is Elgin High School.